nathancarter/weblurch/doc/plan.md

    behaviors on the Chrome File menu, not the TinyMCE behaviors on its File menu.

+### Miscellaneous enhancements

+ * Add [the Lurch icon](../app/app-icon.png) to the left of the File menu.
+   The version linked to there is large; see [this folder](../app) for other sizes, but you will still probably want a size even smaller than those.
+ * Make a link from one of the app menus to the GitHub project page, perhaps through an "About" dialog.

 ## Extending the Editor

 ### Overlay plugin